wordofwarning/wordofwarning.org/current/2026-haphazard/programme/index.md

 *Presented by* Word of Warning *+* Z-arts

 [Haphazard 2026](/current/2026-haphazard) is a free afternoon for the curious of all ages — see our [artists' images](/galleries/2026-haphazardpre/).
 A Live Art takeover of <a href="https://z-arts.org/events/haphazard-2026" target="_blank">Z-arts</a> on Saturday 11 July from 1pm to 4pm.
 Turn up at any time, come and go as you please… and expect the unexpected!

+Content Warnings: some works involve interaction and/or participation; specific warnings listed [here](/warnings).
 <hr>
 Atrium<br>**Shynara Nygmetova & Zixuan Hong** · *The Televerse*